glsoo/Autopilot/README.md

 ## Usage

-1. Run `Autopilot.exe`
+1. Run `Synapto.exe`
 2. Enter your task or objective in the input window
-3. Autopilot will begin interpreting your screen and taking actions
+3. Synapto will begin interpreting your screen and taking actions
 4. Press `F5` at any time to stop
 5. A message will display when the task is marked complete by the AI